 This summer I decided to help a Malmö based brand Casheury with their Instagram and marketing strategy.
 I saw their Instagram profile, visualized how I could improve it, got inspired, and just went for it!

 Before I started, I boosted myself with some marketing and content creating best practices – made specifically for the food industry.
+Hours and hours of watching videos and reading articles – I felt ready and just couldn’t wait to start creating!

 Here are the steps I took for that Instagram re-make: